 3) Tropical Beach House

 Tropical beach houses embody the essence of seaside living.
 These structures often feature open floor plans that blur the lines between indoor and outdoor spaces.
-Large windows and sliding glass doors allow natural light to flood the interior while providing stunning ocean views.
+Large windows and sliding glass doors allow natural light to flood the interior while providing stunning ocean views, making it an ideal place to live for those seeking tranquility and beauty.

 Elevated designs on stilts are common, protecting the house from tides and offering better vistas.
 Wide verandas or wraparound porches serve as perfect spots for relaxation and entertainment.